Tiny Homes, Affordable Permanent Housing for College Aged Foster Youth in California

 You can absolutely live permanently live in a tiny house in California and many other places!

-In fact, that’s a huge part of the draw for us at Finally Family Homes – giving permanency to these young adults who’ve lacked it for so long.
-Not only can they live in a place they own, they’ll be able to fix it and make upgrades, having learned the skills to build it.
-If their living situation changes, they can take it with them to the next opportunity whether it’s graduate school or a new job.
-In this way it’s more permanent than house a foundation.
+That’s a huge part of the draw for us at Finally Family Homes – giving permanency to these young adults who’ve lacked it for so long.
+Not only can they live in a place they own, but they’ll also be able to fix it and make upgrades, having learned the skills to build it.
+If their living situation changes, they can take it with them to the next opportunity, whether it’s graduate school or a new job.
+This way, it’s more permanent than a house on a foundation.

 How Tiny House Ownership Benefits Our Youth and Community

 There’s an affordable housing crisis, which is a major contributor to our homelessness crisis in California.
-Bulding tiny homes on wheels cuts through red tape and allows building to be completed more quickly.
+Building tiny homes on wheels cuts through red tape and allows construction to be completed more quickly.

 When a young adult joins our Tiny House program, they will be given an opportunity to be placed in a caring and safe transitional host home while they work on their tiny house.
 They will receive additional wrap-around services, including life skills through our Life Launch program, to help them build and maintain success in multiple areas of life.
 And as we do for all our youth at Finally Family Homes, we care for our tiny home builders personally and intentionally through our Family Care program.